francis-chris5/GerberToBlender/README.md

 # GerberToBlender
-A plugin for Blender 3D modeling software which (when completed) will import SVG exports of a Gerber file into an accurate virtual model of the PCB.
+A plugin for Blender 3D modeling software which will import SVG exports of a Gerber file into an accurate virtual model of the PCB.

 I had two reasons for making this.